 - Members: The number of operators with the ongoing Skill.

-- Default Level: The level of competence assigned to the Skill.
+- Skill Level: The level of competence assigned to the Skill Beginner, Intermediate, Advanced, Expert, Master).

 To create a new Skill, click the “Add New Skill” button and fill in the following fields in the “Add New Skill” pop-up window: